 Prior to that, Sandy served as an Assistant District Attorney in the New York County District Attorney’s Office under Robert M. Morgenthau, where she investigated and prosecuted felony street crimes, sexual assaults, and domestic violence cases.
 As a prosecutor, Sandy tried 18 criminal jury trials, including two homicides, and conducted scores of pre-trial hearings and grand jury presentations.
 She also trained and managed junior prosecutors as Criminal Court Supervisor.

-- Conducting internal investigations and counseling the global leadership of a Fortune Global 500 corporation in connection with its internal policies against the backdrop of U.S. litigation.
+- Conducting internal investigations and counseling the global leadership of a Fortune Global 500 corporation in connection with its internal policies against the backdrop of U.S. litigation and regulatory inquiries.

 - Coordinating the nationwide class notice effort for two ground-breaking multi-billion-dollar class action settlements.

-- Representing a small business in a breach of contract suit with a client that disclosed proprietary information to a third-party competitor.
+- Successfully negotiating a financial settlement on behalf of a small business in a breach of contract suit based on a former client’s unauthorized disclosure of proprietary information to a third-party competitor

 Harvard Law School, J.D., 2000

-Princeton University, Woodrow Wilson School of Public and International Affairs, A.B., 1994, magna cum laude
+Princeton University, Princeton School of Public and International Affairs, A.B., 1994, magna cum laude

 U.S. District Court for the Northern District of Indiana